 Due to the above inherent drawbacks, fixed bias is rarely used in linear circuits (i.e., those circuits which use the transistor as a current source).
 Instead, it is often used in circuits where the transistor is used as a switch.
 However, one application of fixed bias is to achieve crude automatic gain control in the transistor by feeding the base resistor from a DC signal derived from the AC output of a later stage.

 This configuration employs negative feedback to prevent thermal runaway and stabilize the operating point.
-In this form of biasing, the base resistor is connected to the collector instead of connecting it to .
+In this form of biasing, the base resistor is connected to the collector instead of .
 So any thermal runaway will induce a voltage drop across the resistor that will throttle the transistor's base current.

 From Kirchhoff's voltage law, the voltage across the base resistor is